Khadijarejjaoui99/CPlusPlus_Problems_and_Solutions/Problems-and-Solutions-Set2/README.md

 <br> Text After Encryption = Mjcfklc
 <br> Text After Decryption = Khadija

-## Problem19: Random 3 Numbers From 1 To 10
+## <a href = "https://github.com/Khadijarejjaoui99/CPlusPlus_Problems_and_Solutions/tree/main/Problems-and-Solutions-Set2/problem19" >Problem19: Random 3 Numbers From 1 To 10</a>

 Write a program to print 3 random number from 1 to 10
 <br>Output: